 View Jim's Google Scholar profile

 Jim is a licensed Chartered Ecologist with a practical background in countryside management and agriculture.
-He obtained a PhD in Woodland Ecology from the University of Warwick before forging a duality in his career that was divided equally between environmental consultancy and higher education teaching and research in the land-based sector.
-He has over 20 years' lecturing and consultancy experience and continues to operate as an external examiner in other universities.
+He obtained a PhD from the University of Warwick before forging a duality in his career that was divided equally between environmental consultancy and Higher Education teaching and research in the land-based sector.
+He has over 25 years lecturing and consultancy experience and continues to operate as an external examiner in other Universities.
+He is the Course Director for two MSc programmes, an Employability Lead for the School and a member of the Centre for Ecology, Evolution and Environment.

-Prior to joining the School of Life Sciences in 2022, Jim worked as a Principal Ecologist and Environment Manager for Kier Highways, Amey Consulting and SYSTRA focussing on delivering and supplying the evidence base for environmental impact assessments, particularly for highways and rail infrastructure developments.
+Prior to joining the School of Life Sciences in 2022, Jim worked as a Principal Ecologist and Environment Manager for Kier Highways, Amey Consulting and SYSTRA focussing on delivering environmental impact assessments, particularly for highways and rail infrastructure developments.

 Littlemore, J., Kelly, T. & Hannah-Lyons, N. (2017) Droning on about UAV's for ecological surveying.
 Ranger 117.